skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **guess_file** *(string)* - Default: *'./charges.bin'*

   The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the SCC-DFTB calculation at the first MD step.
-  This argument is effective only if **guess** = *'read'*.
+  This parameter is effective only if **guess** = *'read'*.
   If the file does not exist, the *'h0'* option is applied for the initial guess for the SCC-DFTB calculation at the first MD step.

 \

 - **elec_temp** *(double)* - Default: *0.0*

-  This argument determines electronic temperature in the Fermi-Dirac scheme.
+  This parameter determines the electronic temperature in the Fermi-Dirac scheme.
 The unit is K.

 \

 - **mixer** *(string)* - Default: *'Broyden'*

-  This argument specifies mixing method for charges used in SCC-DFTB.
+  This parameter specifies the mixing method for charges used in SCC-DFTB.
-  The available options of this argument are the same as the original arguments of DFTB+.
+  The available options of the parameter are the same as the original ones of DFTB+.
   The detailed parameters used in each mixer are set to default values of DFTB+.
   If you want to know the detailed process of each mixer, see the manual of DFTB+.
   Following four mixers can be used in the current interface; {*'Broyden'*, *'Anderson'*, *'DIIS'*, *'Simple'*}